dymmond/esmerald/docs/en/docs/index.md

 !!!
 Warning
     Running this [directive](./directives/directives.md) will generate only the scaffold of the project but some additional information is still needed to start the project.
-This only provides a structure of files that can be used to start an Esmerald application but **it is not mandatory**.
+This only provides a structure of files that can be used to start an Ravyn application but **it is not mandatory**.

 ## Key Features

 * **Fluid and Fast**: Thanks to Lilya and Pydantic/msgpec.
 * **Fast to develop**: Thanks to the simplicity of design, the development times can be reduced exponentially.
-* **Intuitive**: If you are used to the other frameworks, Esmerald is a no brainer to develop.
+* **Intuitive**: If you are used to the other frameworks, Ravyn is a no brainer to develop.
 * **Easy**: Developed with design in mind and easy learning.
 * **Short**: With the OOP available natively there is no need for code duplication.
 SOLID.
 * **Ready**: Get your application up and running with production-ready code.